 I’ll systematically explain uses for every generic combination of shutter speed, aperture, and ISO for you.
 Also, I’ll include example photos where I used settings like each combination for your added information.
 Please keep in mind that these are only examples of how you may use these camera settings.
 You may find other uses for a particular combination of settings which I don’t discuss here.
 If you do, please share them in the comments section below.
 Then we can all learn together.

-Cramer Imaging's fine art nature photograph of a red rose flower shot from top down with soft green bokeh
+Audrey Cramer Photography's fine art nature photograph of a red rose flower shot from top down with soft green bokeh

 A wide aperture, short shutter speed, and low ISO result in isolation of a stationary subject from the background.

-Cramer Imaging's quality landscape photograph of the Palisades reservoir lake at twilight in Idaho
+Audrey Cramer Photography's quality landscape photograph of the Palisades reservoir lake at twilight in Idaho

-Cramer Imaging's professional quality concert photograph of singer Alex Boyé in scout uniform in person and on screen in Firth Idaho
+Audrey Cramer Photography's professional quality concert photograph of singer Alex Boyé in scout uniform in person and on screen in Firth Idaho

 A small aperture, fast shutter speed, high ISO is useful in a night club, play, or concert.
 Use these settings where the light is dim, movement is fast, and no flash is allowed.

-Cramer Imaging's professional nature photograph of an animal, or duck, or bird swimming in a fountain in Logan, Utah
+Audrey Cramer Photography's professional nature photograph of an animal, or duck, or bird swimming in a fountain in Logan, Utah

 A wide aperture, fast shutter speed, and high ISO will stop motion where a flash is not available.
 Flash would scare away this nervously swimming duck at twilight.